• Skip to main content

 UNDERSTAND THE CUT OF LAMB

-Lamb steak is a thick cross-section cut of the leg of the animal and can be boneless or bone-in.
+Lamb steak is a thick cross-section cut of the whole leg of lamb and can be boneless or bone-in.

 Thick, bone-in leg of lamb steaks – just shy of a pound each and sufficient to serve four.